fbpx

 • Baby owl monkeys cling to their mother’s backs until they are about five months old.

-• They are the only nocturnal new world monkey!
+• They are the only nocturnal New World monkeys!

 • They are monogamous; they will bond and mate with one partner for their lives.

 • No porcupines can shoot their quills; that is a myth!
-Instead, they will fan their quills out, like a peacock, to create a sharp barrier between themselves and the predator.
+Instead, like a peacock, they will fan their quills out to create a sharp barrier between themselves and the predator.

 • To stay safe from scavengers, they will dig deep burrows in the ground and live in their dens.

 • Porcupines are a part of the rodent family.
-They are related to mice and capybaras.
+They are related to mice and capybara.

 Prairie Dog (with video)